 Event program

-Explore the variety of activities on offer at the 2025 Reconciliation Day event.Join us for a day of reflection, recognition, and connection as we honour the rich cultures and histories of First Nations Australians.
+Explore the variety of activities on offer at the 2025 Reconciliation Day event.Join us for a day of reflection, recognition, and connection as we honour the rich cultures and histories of Aboriginal and Torres Strait Islander peoples.

-Our program is packed with vibrant performances, interactive workshops, and cultural demonstrations that highlight the importance of reconciliation.
-Enjoy energetic dance and music acts, hands-on activities, and learn more about Indigenous traditions.
-There is something for everyone, including family-friendly activities like face painting, zoo interactions, storytelling, live music, and more!
+The program is packed with vibrant performances, interactive workshops, and cultural demonstrations that highlight the importance of reconciliation.
+Enjoy energetic dance and music acts, hands-on activities, interactive stalls, and learn more about Indigenous traditions.
+There's something for everyone, including family-friendly activities like face painting, zoo interactions, storytelling, live music, and more!

-Explore the full schedule of events below and plan your day with us.
+Explore the full schedule of events below and plan your day with us or download a copy of the full program to have all the details at your fingertips and make the most of this meaningful day.
 Please note that the program is subject to change.
-We look forward to sharing this meaningful experience with you!

 Stage 88